zrc0622/HIRL4UCAV/README.md

 <h1 align='center'> Highly Imitative Reinforcement Learning for UCAV </h1>

-This is the implementation of [*An Imitative Reinforcement Learning Framework for Autonomous Dogfight*](https://arxiv.org/abs/2406.11562).
+This is the implementation of [*An Imitative Reinforcement Learning Framework for Pursuit-Lock-Launch Missions*](https://arxiv.org/abs/2406.11562).
 The expert dataset, the trained models, and recorded videos of the learned policies are available at [Google Drive](https://drive.google.com/drive/folders/1lAllxmsy0MhW714ZmT8fb0MkdJktUxzJ?usp=sharing).

 ## Installation